lmb-freiburg/netdef_models/README.md

 ## Output formats

+The networks are executed using the controller.py scripts in the respective folders.
+Just running this controller will produce several output files in a folder (note that you can also obtain this output just as numpy arrays and write it to some custom files; see next section).

 For optical flow we use the standard `.flo` format.
 The other modalities use a custom binary format called `.float3`.
-To convert `.float3` files to numpy arrays, please use the netdef_slim.utils.io module.
+To read `.float3` files to numpy arrays, please use the netdef_slim.utils.io module.

 Example usage: